FAQs on Short-Term RentalsReturn to Office of Short-Term Rentals

 In addition, rental/tenant protections and rent control provisions may apply to stays of 30 days or more.
 The Office of Short-Term Rentals cannot provide advice on tenant protection or rent control rules and laws.
 Contact the San Francisco Rent Board for more information.

 If rentals are offered for more than 30 nights per guest stay (for those dwelling units not authorized to offer short-term rentals by the Office of Short-Term Rentals), ensure that booking calendars and advertisements for all online listings clearly indicate a 30-day minimum stay.
 Please note that the renting of your Residential Unit for un-hosted guest stays of 30+ nights is also considered when calculating whether a host lives for at least 275 nights per calendar year in their Residential Unit.

 Renting Your Home for Meetings and Events

-Some hosts use online platforms to rent out portions of their home for daytime events such as work space usage by individuals booking short time segments; or for ceremonies, conferences or meetings.
+Some hosts use online platforms to rent out portions of their home for daytime events such as workspace usage by individuals booking short time segments; or for ceremonies, conferences or meetings.
 This type of activity generally violates Planning Code rules if the space being used is intended for residential use.

 Short-Term Rentals in Commercial and Industrial Buildings